 Practical Business Improvements Ltd is registered in Scotland (SC457198).
 Our registered office and principal place of business is 6 Goodhope Lane, Bucksburn, Aberdeen, Scotland, AB21 9NH.

-This Privacy Notice (together with any other documents referred to in it) sets out how and why we process any Personal Data we collect from you, or that you provide to us.
+This Data Privacy & Protection Policy (together with any other documents referred to in it) sets out how and why we process any Personal Data we collect from you, or that you provide to us.

 Please read this notice carefully as it contains important information on who we are and how and why we collect, store, use and share your Personal Data.
 It also explains your rights and how to contact us or our supervisory authority in the event you have any concerns we are unable to address.